talsec/Free-RASP-iOS/README.md

 * Simulator
 * Unofficial store

+Note: In case you are using Carthage, the zipped version of frameworks are included in the Releases.

 ## Step 2: Setup the Configuration for your App

 - In the `AppDelegate` import `TalsecRuntime` and add the following code (e.g., in the `didFinishLaunchingWithOptions` method.: